rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at java.base/java.lang.VirtualThread.run(VirtualThread.java:329)
 ```

+The computation retrieving the repositories started but couldn't complete within the given interval, so it was canceled.
 Whereas, if we increase the timeout to 1.5 seconds, the computation retrieves the repositories successfully:

 ```
 09:15:42.083 [virtual-20] INFO GitHubApp -- Finding repositories for user with id 'UserId[value=1]'